 ▪ If someone tries to stop you, write your objection on a separate sheet, and ask for it to be attached to the IEP.

-▪ Sign after you write your objection.
+▪ Sign your name after you write your objection.

-▪ Take your copy of the IEP, even if you don’t like it, say “Thank you,” get your belongings and leave.
+▪ Take your copy of the IEP, even if you don’t like it, say “thank you,” get your belongings and leave.

 ▪ The IEP team now has a problem because you advised them in writing that their proposed program is not a good fit for your child.
 You also gave permission for them to go ahead with the program against your wishes.

-- Recording Meetings
+- Recording meetings.

 ▪ It’s a good idea to record if you expect a dispute or disagreement.

-▪ The recorder should be out in the open
+▪ The recorder should be out in the open.

-▪ Always ask permission to record.
+▪ Always ask permission before recording.

-- Re-state your Position
+- Re-state your position.

 ▪ You consented to the school implementing the IEP because something is better than nothing.